nacleric/Bidoof-Monokai/README.md

 # A flavor of Monokai dedicated to the best Pokemon

+## Changes to Base-Monokai
+-Added more contrast to the UI
+-Removed italics and underlines
+-Changed the background color
-Added more contrast to the UI and changed the background color.
-Replaced the string color with the Monokai Pro variant
+-Replaced the string color with the Monokai Pro variant

 ![alt text](https://raw.githubusercontent.com/nacleric/Bidoof-Monokai/master/assets/screenshot.png)